SR-Martin/4cycle_invariants/README.md

 Code to calculate phylogenetic invariants is written in Macaulay2, available from https://www.macaulay2.com/.

 The 4-leaf, 4-cycle network from which data is simulated is displayed below.
-Leaves are labelled by the integers 0,1,2, and 3 in some order.
+Leaves are labelled by the integers 0,1,2, and 3 in some order, e.g. the leaf-labelled network below is denoted (0,1,2,3).

 <img src="/docs/images/4cycle.png" alt="4-cycle network" width="250" height="250">